 I will end it here, it always gets too long.
 Hope this helped and might at least give someone ideas on how to plan safaris more affordably.
 And, why not, choosing the most sustainable option while doing so.
 I’d love a feedback about it and, of course, extra tips!

 The post continues on Part 2, about guides, eating, getting the best spots and how to behave around the wildlife you encounter.
+Here I write about how tourism -even when believed sustainable- can be twisted and undermine conservation.
 Of course, more to come on the wildlife series!